sondale-git/SMHM/README.md

  REST API.

-Municipalities in Switzerland merge frequently, this package aims to download and create historical Municipalities mapping tables in an efficient way.
+Municipalities in Switzerland merge frequently, this package aims to download and create historical Municipalities mapping tables in a simple way.

 ## Disclaimer